 Eleonora Teodori (PhD student), University of Perugia, Italy

-Eleonora Teodori completed her PhD under the supervision of Dr Catteruccia (final discussion scheduled in February 2015).
+Eleonora Teodori completed her PhD under the supervision of Dr Catteruccia (thesis defence February 2015).
 Her main project consists in understanding the role of HPX15, a peroxidase involved in oxidative stress response, in the fertility of the mosquito Anopheles gambiae, the major malaria vector.
 She has recently published a study providing the first identification of the cellular components and molecular mechanisms utilized by An. gambiae females to maximize their fertility.
 Her work shows that the mating–induced heme peroxidase HPX15 is an important factor in long-term fertility, and demonstrates that its function is required during multiple gonotrophic cycles.

 Moreover she is also assessing the role of the Insulin like peptides cascade in the Anopheles gambiae female.
 Her preliminary studies suggested that mosquito fecundity increased in mated females fed with the blood of T2DM patients compared to healthy donors.